 Wednesday, July 14, 7 pm

 Register for Camp: Click Here to register for camp.

 Pay for Camp: You may mail your payment, bring the payment with you the day of camp, or pay online.

 Camper Scholarships: Click Here to request a camper scholarship.

 About Our Camps

-Many young people consider our summer camps one of the highlights of their year.
+Many young people consider our summer and winter camps one of the highlights of their year.
 Getting to know others in a friendly atmosphere, sharing with those who have similar interests and challenges, seeing friends from last year, and just having fun are some of the great attractions of camp.
 Our counselors choose to invest in campers' lives through teaching, games and sports, and leading team events.
 Our energetic staff balance a lot of fun with Bible-based teaching throughout the week, using a variety of indoor and outdoor activities, structured and unstructured programs, and chances for whole-camp, small group, and individual participation.
 They spend months preparing a program that is both exciting and relevant to each age group that visits our camp.
 Our counselors and staff come to camp knowing that our efforts will be worth it if just one life is touched or one seed is planted.
 Even so, God has blessed us year after year with an overflowing of changed lives as He has chosen to work in the hearts of our campers.

 Frequently Asked Questions:

 How do I register for Camp?
 ONLINE!
 It is super fast and easy.

 How do I know if my child is registered for a week of camp?You will receive a confirmation email if you register online.